codemillmatt/EntityFramework.Docs/entity-framework/core/querying/related-data.md

 ORDER BY [b].[BlogId], [p].[PostId]
 ```

 If a typical blog has multiple related posts, rows for these posts will duplicate the blog's information, leading to the so-called "cartesian explosion" problem.
-As more one-to-many relationships are loaded, the amount of duplicated day may grow and adversely affect the performance of your application.
+As more one-to-many relationships are loaded, the amount of duplicated data may grow and adversely affect the performance of your application.

 EF allows you to specify that a given LINQ query should be *split* into multiple SQL queries.
 Instead of JOINs, split queries perform an additional SQL queries for each included one-to-many navigation: